 A few weeks ago, I sent a survey asking for help with something I’m building.
-And honestly?
 Your responses blew me away.
 Hundreds of you took time to reply—many of you with incredibly thoughtful answers—and I’m so glad you did.

 I carefully reviewed everything you shared with me.
 Weighed every detail.
 Thought hard about what would really help you build an honest, profitable, and Authentik brand and business.

 Because if my years building StudioPress and No Sidebar and helping to grow Copyblogger have taught me anything, it’s that entrepreneurship is an epic journey filled with endless ups, downs, and in-betweens.

 In my opinion, we shouldn’t do it alone.
 We need allies along the road, and I would be honored to be that ally for you.

 I want to give you the help and support you need to make huge strides towards the big vision you’re really after in your business (not just a vision some phony guru told you to reach for), because I believe that’s how the best stuff in the world gets made and sold.

 I believe in doing life with one another, and I want to do it with you.

 I’ll be welcoming a special group of creative entrepreneurs into Authentik early in 2018 as founding members, and I’d love to have you among them.